 - Duramorph

-The names for morphine sold on illicit or illegal markets can vary and include:4
+The names for morphine sold on illicit or illegal markets can vary and may include:

 - Unkie